Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 - Omuro cherry trees with branches at eye level, unusual for cherry blossom viewing

-- The five-story pagoda visible above the shorter cherry trees during bloom
+- The five-story pagoda is visible above the shorter cherry trees during bloom

 - The historic temple complex with connections to the Imperial family